 The twelve papers in the book try to understand the context within which regulation has unfolded in India, which is different in many ways from the West.
 The volume dwells on how these regulatory issues flow across national boundaries and affect the international arena in this age of globalisation.
-2007 978-81-8735-828-2 ₹595 256 pp Hardback Rights: Restricted Social and Economic Profile of India Peeyush Bajpai has authored several studies on Indian economic geography; Laveesh Bhandari is President and Senior Fellow, Centre for Social and Economic Progress (CSEP), New Delhi: and Aali Sinha is a researcher at Indicus Analytics, New Delhi.
+978-81-8735-828-2 ₹595 256 pp Hardback Rights: Restricted Social and Economic Profile of India Peeyush Bajpai, author of several studies on Indian economic geography; Laveesh Bhandari, President and Senior Fellow, Centre for Social and Economic Progress (CSEP), New Delhi; and Aali Sinha, researcher, Indicus Analytics, New Delhi.

-The only book of its kind on India on economic geography, it tells us what the country has achieved since 1991.
-Using state-ofthe-art data and analysis that combine strong GIS systems and spatial databases, and 84 colourcoded maps, it presents a holistic picture of Indian socio-economic conditions in a user-friendly way.
-2005 978-81-8735-816-9 ₹1495 185 pp Hardback Rights: Restricted WTO Agreement and Indian Agriculture Edited by Anawarul Hoda, former Deputy Director-General WTO, and Professor, ICRIER, New Delhi
+The only book of its kind on India's economic geography, it tells us what the country has achieved since 1991.
+Using state-ofthe-art data and analysis that combine strong GIS systems and spatial databases, and 84 colourcoded maps, it presents a holistic picture of Indian socio-economic conditions in a reader-friendly way.
+2005 978-81-8735-816-9 ₹1495 185 pp Hardback Rights: Restricted WTO Agreement and Indian Agriculture Edited by Anawarul Hoda, former Deputy Director-General WTO, and Professor, ICRIER, New